Lucas Copado: Club career

 Copado played for the youth team of SpVgg Unterhaching until 2016, when he joined the Bayern Munich youth academy.
 He made his debut for Bayern Munich II in the Regionalliga Bayern on 27 August 2021, coming on as a substitute in the 67th minute for Nemanja Motika against 1860 Rosenheim.
 He scored in the 81st minute, with the match finishing as a 6–0 win.
 In January 2022, Copado was called up by Julian Nagelsmann to the Bayern Munich first team, as many of the team's regulars were missing after testing positive for COVID-19.
 He made his professional debut for Bayern in the Bundesliga on 7 January 2022 against Borussia Mönchengladbach, coming on as a substitute in the 75th minute for Malik Tillman.
 The match finished as a 2–1 home loss for Bayern.

+On 22 January 2024, Copado moved to Austrian Bundesliga club LASK and signed a four-and-a-half-year contract.

+On 22 August 2024, Copado joined Energie Cottbus in 3.
+Liga on loan.

+In June 2025, Copado transferred to SC Paderborn.

 International career

 Copado has played friendly internationals for the Germany under-15 to under-18 national teams.